 Q4.
 Observe, using the timeline plot, the loss of secondary structure in residue 22.

-Attach pictures (just as above) showing the residue right before and right after the moment the secondary structure was lost.
+Attach pictures (just as above) showing the residue right before and right after the moment, the secondary structure was lost.

 List the frame number when this unfolding event happens.